 But which apps are worth your cash and time?
 We’ve tested thousands to come up with our definitive list of the best apps for iPad right now.

-You'll find them split into categories on the following pages, but first see below for our iPad app of the week.
+You'll find them split into categories on the following pages, but first see below for our favorite iPad app of the last two weeks.

 Looking for something fun?
 We've also rounded up the best iPad games you can download right now.